PUGX/aop/README.md

       b: 2
 ```

-At this point I just need to add the annotations
+At this point you just need to add the annotations
 to enable Loggable in the service `my_example_service`:

 ``` php